aegis-icons/aegis-icons/CONTRIBUTING.md

 ### Layout
 *Go these instructions in order:*

-- Always use logomark[^3] if brand is using one.
+- Always use logomark[^1] if brand is using one.
-- If logo only has text (known as logotype[^3]), use that instead.
+- If the logo only has text (known as logotype[^1]), use that instead.
-  - **Only if absolutely necessary:** if you think that logotype is too long and hard to see on smaller size, make it similar to [favicon](https://en.wikipedia.org/wiki/Favicon) / app icon or use first letter of logotype.
+  - **Only if absolutely necessary:** if the logotype appears too long and hard to see at smaller sizes, make the icon similar to a [favicon](https://en.wikipedia.org/wiki/Favicon) / app icon or use the first letter of the logotype.
 - Stay inside of the guides as much as possible.
 - Square like shaped logos shouldn't step outside of the guides (size wise).
 - For wider logos, furthest left & right side guides are max size limit.